 The treating plant is situated next to the railway siding, giving the company various option for the transporting of our treated poles.
 Poles can be transported by road (making use of our own transport or contractors) or by rail in the case of exporting by sea freight from either Durban or Maputo harbour.

 Khulani Timber Industries is a national contract holder to Eskom for transmission poles, and supply poles to Telkom, electrical contractors and cross border to Botswana, Namibia, and Mozambique.
 We have supplied treated poles to Mauritius and Seychelles, Kenya, Zambia, Tanzania, Malawi, Angola, Congo, Etiopia and Sri Lanka.

-A full range of products can be manufactured and to Eskom specification DSP 34-1647.
+A full range of products can be manufactured to the SANS 754 specification.
 This means that poles longer than 7.0 meters (and cross-arms) need to be kiln dried and pressure treated, compared to the past systems whereby timber poles could be air-dried and dip treated.
 The company manufacture creosoted poles of various diameters to a maximum length of 25.0 meters.

 Creosote is purchased from Arcelor Mittal and FFS Refiners in tanker form.
 The product adheres to SANS 616 type 2 and 3 specification respectively.